Shwedha/POTHOLES_DETECTION/README.md

 ## YOLOV4:

-Only one model is used here thats YoLoV4
+Only one model is used here thats YoLoV4, it is a one-stage detector with several components to it.
+Each component will be broken down further in the later section of the blog.
+The most accurate modern neural networks out there do not operate in real-time and require a large number of GPUs for training.
+This is where YOLO comes to rescue by creating a CNN that operates in real-time on a conventional GPU, enabling high quality, and convincing object detection results.